Meet the latest EPMS requirements — and boost your data security strategy

 EPMS compliance is critical, but today an equally serious concern is security.
 Every year, cybercrime becomes more and more sophisticated.
 Titus customers are now investing significantly more into a data-centric security strategy that enables them to better manage external and internal threats.

 As a Titus customer, you automatically have robust data protection capabilities at your disposal.
 Titus solutions are based on a powerful, flexible policy engine that supports accurate tagging and enforces appropriate information sharing, both within your agency and externally.
-The latest Titus capability extends protection to data at rest and at creation, in the cloud and on premises, as well as on platforms including Office 365, Mac OS and Google Suite.
+The latest Titus capability extends protection to data at rest and at creation, in the cloud and on premises, as well as on platforms including Office 365 and Mac OS.

 Clear, accurate metadata not only enables users to share information securely within their organization but through proven integration can also make your email gateways and other security tools — such as data loss prevention (DLP) technologies, encryption solutions and cloud access security brokers (CASBs) — more effective, helping them to know precisely when to block, allow, perform threat analysis or instigate rights management policies.
 In this way, all of your security tools are working together to recognise and protect sensitive official information as your team does its job.